ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

     - 2 consumers with different group IDs will each read the messages from the same topic
 - message ordering
     - messages have a global sequence number
-    - messages on a partition are guaruntees to be delivered to subscribers in order they were publishes
+    - messages on a partition are guarunteed to be delivered to subscribers in order they were publishes
     - if a topic lives on one partition, message order is guaranteed at topic level
         - disadvantage here is that this caps the throughput/scalability
     - if on many partitions, messages are distibuted and topic-level order not guaranteed obviously, but partition level is